 The event then moved on to Claudio Geyken, InnoEnergy’s Community Officer.
 Claudio talked about the importance of a strong global CommUnity working towards a shared mission and how he believes we can be that community.
 He shared how his journey led him to work in building a 2000-member strong community and spearheading the AlumniUnite event.
 This upcoming event brings together both alumni and students from a vast variety of countries every year, to co-create, and to build something better together.

 Next, Judith Cruxent, InnoEnergy’s Business Creation Manager, spoke about the business side of InnoEnergy.
 Judith delved deeper into the importance of accelerating viable clean-tech start-ups and further focused on InnoEnergy’s business partners.
 She emphasized how this business network could be leveraged to students’ benefits and could open many new doors.

 Oriol Pujoldevall, Barcelona’s Local CommUnity Manager, wrapped up the line-up of speakers by speaking about the unique role of the CommUnity representatives, their tasks and responsibilities, the contacts they make and the beautiful experiences they have while learning about team and community-building.

-The evening ended with a team-building game where students from all the different KIC InnoEnergy programs worked together to answer trivia questions through hurried discussions, laughter and occasional clapping.
+The evening ended with a team-building game where students from all the different InnoEnergy programs worked together to answer trivia questions through hurried discussions, laughter and occasional clapping.

-KIC students during the trivia contest
+During the trivia contest

 Stomachs rumbling, everyone started leaving the room and were greeted by a long row of pizza and drinks.
 And all was right with the world again.